ryankluu/Major-Compatibility/README.md

 - Special techniques / algorithms:
 	* compatibility algorithm for seeing if Tufts is right for you (some sort of similarity rating comparing them to “the average student”)

+## Comments by Ming
+* "compatibility algorithm for seeing if Tufts is right for you (some sort of similarity rating comparing them to “the average student”)" => I am completely sold by this idea!
+Originally, I was thinking "oh great another admissions app" but this is badly needed: a compatibility game-like thing to sell someone into (or out) of a program / major / school.